Shad00Z/machine-learning-compilers/docs/submissions/07_individual_phase.rst

     int mLoopIterations = m / 16;
     int mLoopRemainder = m % 16;

-As a first step, we would calculate how many iterations we had to perform.
+As a first step, we calculated how many iterations we had to perform.
 With this number, we were then able to execute our main kernel accordingly:

 .. code-block:: cpp